RandomAPI/Randomuser.me-old-source/README.md

 ==================
 Help us make Random User Generator (RUG) better by contributing to our data!

-As of now, RUG only has data pertaining to the US.
+As of now, RUG only has data pertaining to the US and GB.
-We have been working on getting the backend and API ready for the upcoming diversity update, but we are still missing the most important part: the diversity data itself.
+Now that the backend can handle multiple nationalities, we need help populating it with different data.

 That's where you come in!